google/WebFundamentals/src/content/en/fundamentals/payments/android-pay.md

 Warning: Android Pay is now Pay with Google and provides access to payment tokens on the device and credit and debit cards from a user's Google account.
-To learn more about Pay with Google, read [Google Payment API](/payments/) docs.
+To learn more about Pay with Google, read [Google Pay API](/payments/) docs.

 Android Pay enables simple and secure purchases online and eliminates the need for users to remember and manually enter their payment information.